-Basilica Hudson also created an entire weekend devoted to film.
-BasilicaScope was an intimate festival celebrating the furthest extremes in motion picture accomplishment, which celebrated the work of Alex Cox, Deborah Stratman, Jem Cohen, Jacqueline Goss and others.
-This project was made possible with funds from the Media Arts Assistance Fund, a regrant program of the New York State Council on the Arts, Electronic Media and Film Program, with the support of Governor Andrew Cuomo and the New York State Legislature; administered by Wave Farm.
+In 2013 and 2014, in addition to the regular Screening Series, Basilica Hudson also created an entire weekend devoted to film.
+BasilicaScope was an intimate festival celebrating the furthest extremes in motion picture accomplishment.
+The festivals celebrated the work of Alex Cox, Deborah Stratman, Jem Cohen, Jacqueline Goss and others.

 FILM + MEDIA PARTNERS